 By Emilee Harvey

-Emilee Harvey is communications manager and a parent with a child in Glebe Coop Nursery School.
+Emilee Harvey is vice president of the GCNS school board and a parent of a child in the preschool program.